naraengk/StockSmart/README.md

 Contributions are welcome!
 If you would like to contribute to the development of Stock Smart, please fork the repository and submit a pull request with your changes.
 Be sure to follow the project's coding guidelines and include appropriate tests for new features. 💡

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact 📧

 For any inquiries or issues, please contact me at naraengopala@umass.edu.